mesonbuild/meson/docs/markdown/Quick-guide.md

 ```console
 $ pip3 install meson
 ```
-*Important: Module installation as a root system package is not recommended for professional development or production use.*
+*Important note: Module installation as a root system package is not recommended for professional development or production use.*

 Installation from source
 --